How Much Is an X-ray for Dogs? Stomach, Chest & More

 A dog’s health condition or medical history impacts how often a dog needs X-rays.
 Certain chronic conditions require closer monitoring with regular X-rays and tests.
 Common ailments that require regular X-rays include a history of

-- Hip dysplasia or joint problems- When a dog has hip or joint problems, regular X-rays are taken to monitor the progression of the problem.
+- Hip dysplasia or joint problems- When a dog has hip or joint issues, regular X-rays are taken to monitor the progression of the problem.

 - Dental concerns– When a dog has missing teeth, bad breath, or broken teeth, it may indicate dental disease.
-Yearly X-rays can diagnose and help vets treat the problem.
+Yearly X-rays can help diagnose and treat the problem.

 - Cancer- Once a dog is diagnosed, they’ll receive regular X-rays to monitor cancer.